- Floris established in London by Juan Famenias Floris.

-- Yardley bought by British American Tobacco.
+- Yardley bought by British American Tobacco (BAT).

 - Orlane acquired by Morton-Norwich.

-- Rayette-Fabergé, Inc renamed as Fabergé, Inc.
+- Rayette-Fabergé, Inc. renamed as Fabergé, Inc.

 - Andrew Jergens acquired by American Brands.

-- Charles Pfizer & Company is renamed Pfizer, Inc.
+- Chas.
+Pfizer & Co., Inc. renamed as Pfizer, Inc.

 - Cyclax acquired by Lehman Brothers on behalf of private investors.

-- Les Parfums de Molyneux S.A. sold by S.A.F.A.D.
+- Les Parfums de Molyneux SA sold by Dunhill SA.

 - L’Oréal acquires Biotherm.